aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 * Karpenter now adds a default `podSecurityContext` that configures the `fsgroup: 65536` of volumes in the pod.
 If you are using sidecar containers, you should review if this configuration is compatible for them.
 You can disable this default `podSecurityContext` through helm by performing `--set podSecurityContext=null` when installing/upgrading the chart.
 * The `dnsPolicy` for the Karpenter controller pod has been changed back to the Kubernetes cluster default of `ClusterFirst`.
 Setting our `dnsPolicy` to `Default` (confusingly, this is not the Kubernetes cluster default) caused more confusion for any users running IPv6 clusters with dual-stack nodes or anyone running Karpenter with dependencies on cluster services (like clusters running service meshes).
 This change may be breaking for any users on Fargate or MNG who were allowing Karpenter to manage their in-cluster DNS service (`core-dns` on most clusters).
 If you still want the old behavior here, you can change the `dnsPolicy` to point to use `Default` by setting the helm value on install/upgrade with `--set dnsPolicy=Default`.
 More details on this issue can be found in the following Github issues: [#2186](https://github.com/aws/karpenter-provider-aws/issues/2186) and [#4947](https://github.com/aws/karpenter-provider-aws/issues/4947).
 * Karpenter now disallows `nodepool.spec.template.spec.resources` to be set.
 The webhook validation never allowed `nodepool.spec.template.spec.resources`.
 We are now ensuring that CEL validation also disallows `nodepool.spec.template.spec.resources` to be set.
 If you were previously setting the resources field on your NodePool, ensure that you remove this field before upgrading to the newest version of Karpenter or else updates to the resource may fail on the new version.
 * Starting with `0.34.9` Karpenter has enabled conversion webhooks by default to improve the v1 migration experience.
+If working with a cluster with a network policy that blocks Ingress, ports 8001, 8443 will need to be allowlisted.

 ### Upgrading to `0.33.0`+